albebaubles/ABControls/README.md

 # ABControls
 [![Carthage compatible](https://img.shields.io/badge/Carthage-compatible-4BC51D.svg?style=flat)](https://github.com/Carthage/Carthage)

-The ABControls project's purpose is to provide various iOS controls within a reusable framework.
+The ABControls project purpose is to provide various iOS controls within a reusable framework.
 In the decade I've been writing iOS apps for clients I've written dozens of custom UI elements - from special labels to barcode readers, to signature